 We understand that we are living in unprecedented times and therefore, we are happy to work with you to find a way to take your instructions to create your Will in a way which complies with the strict set of rules governing Wills and also suit your circumstances and helps to keep you feeling safe.

 The witnessing of your Will is very important as this makes sure it is a legally valid document.
-You must have 2 witnesses when signing your Will and this can be done in several ways.
+You must have two witnesses when signing your Will and this can be done in several ways.